trustyai-explainability/trustyai-llm-demo/README.md

 # TrustyAI Guardrailing and Evaluation Demos
 👋 Welcome!
-This repo contains demos around TrustyAI's guardrailing and model evaluation features within Red Hat Openshift AI.
+This repo contains demos showcasing TrustyAI's guardrailing and model evaluation features within Red Hat Openshift AI.

 ## 👩‍🔬 Evaluation Demos 📊
 * [Evaluation Quickstart](./eval-quickstart-demo/README.md): This demo will quickly get you started running an evaluation against a deployed model.

 ## 💂🏿‍♀️ Guardrail Demos 🛡️
 * [Guardrails Quickstart](./guardrails-quickstart-demo/README.md): This demo will quickly get you started with three detectors, for detecting hate speech, gibberish, and jailbreaking respectively.